 All MFA in Theatre: Acting candidates at UT receive a Graduate Teaching Assistantship (GTA) which qualifies them as employees of the Department of Theatre and provides for full tuition remission plus a generous stipend.
 The stipend for the next class matriculating in fall of 2013 is expected to be in the range of $11 – $12,000.00 annually, including some scholarship funds awarded in the second and third years of training.
 Graduates discharge various GTA duties throughout their tenure at UT, including working with and mentoring BA students in the professional “laboratory” of the Clarence Brown Theatre, opportunities to assist and teach BA courses, coaching of BA students, acting as ambassadors for the department in the community, engaging in public relations and development activities, and so on.
 Care is taken to align GTA duties with training objectives, and to prevent them from conflicting or compromising the core training.

-An audition: you should be prepared to present 2 monologues that contrast in the following ways: classical and contemporary, comedic and dramatic.
+Audition: you should be prepared to present 2 monologues that contrast in the following ways: classical and contemporary, comedic and dramatic.
 Back up monologues are recommended.
 You will also be asked to sing a brief selection of music, no more than 16 bars.

-A current photograph of you and a professional resume
+- A current photograph of you and a professional resume

-to a life in art, your interest in training, and your creative
+- A brief essay (2 pages maximum) about your commitment to a life in art, your interest in training, and your creative and career interests.

-Two letters of recommendation
+- Two letters of recommendation.

-An interview: if you are called back from your audition you will be interviewed and have a chance to personally inquire about the program.
+- An interview: if you are called back from your audition you will be interviewed and have a chance to personally inquire about the program.

-And for more information on the MFA in Theatre, Acting program, please refer to the Graduate Student Handbook, and the other links above left.
+And for more information on the MFA in Theatre, Acting program, please refer to the Graduate Student Handbook and the other links above left.